 About Me

-Prior to my current role, I was a Postdoctoral Fellow in the Department of Psychology at Yale University, working with Dr. Laurie Santos and Dr. Julián Jara-Ettinger.
+I have 10+ years of experience conducting behavioral research in the social sciences, with formal training in both psychology and anthropology.
 I graduated from the University of North Carolina at Chapel Hill in 2016 with a B.S. in Psychology, and I received an M.A.
 (2018) and Ph.D.
 (2021) in Biological Anthropology from the University of Arizona under the direction of Dr. Evan MacLean.
 I have also previously worked as a Graduate Teaching Associate in both the School of Anthropology and the School of Mind, Brain and Behavior at the University of Arizona.
+Additional areas of expertise include UX research, multi-disciplinary research, experimental design, quantitative and qualitative methods, and R for data analysis and visualization.

 Research Experience